 Natural gas is a primary energy input cost for the Corporation and is used as fuel to generate steam for the thermal production process and to create steam and electricity from cogeneration facilities.
 The Corporation purchases natural gas in Alberta based on the AECO natural gas index price.
-AECO natural gas decreased approximately 32% in the first quarter of 2023 relative to the same period of 2022 primarily due to an unseasonably mild winter dampening demand, record natural gas production in North America and significantly reduced export pricing for natural gas.
+AECO natural gas prices decreased 66% and 53% in the three and six months ended June 30, 2023, respectively, relative to the same periods of 2022 primarily due to an unseasonably mild winter dampening demand, record natural gas production in North America and significantly reduced export pricing for natural gas.